Psychiatric Technician

 Psychiatric Technician Program Application Information

 1. Apply to Coalinga College.
-Must be a registered student at West Hills College.
+Must be a registered student at Coalinga College.

 2. Submit a completed Psychiatric Technician application packet (incomplete applications will not be considered)